How to Get Rid of Debt: Know Your Options

-Paying off large chunks of debt can feel like trying to summit a snowy peak in sandals.
-The average American household is saddled with over $137,000 of debt, according to USA Today, making the journey to debt-free living especially daunting.
-It’s no surprise that many give up before covering any real ground.
+Paying off large chunks of debt can feel like trying to summit Mount Logan in sandals.
+The average Canadian household’s debt-to-income ratio rocketed to 184.5% in the first quarter of 2023, making the journey to debt-free living feel especially long.

 The main types of debt you should know

-From medical emergencies to car wrecks, life can toss plenty of unplanned expenses at us.
+From medical emergencies to car wrecks, life can throw plenty of unplanned expenses at us.
 Below are the most common types of debt.

 Credit card debt

-Too many people aren’t sure how to get help with credit card debt.
-Credit card debt can also be some of the toughest to pay down.
-When paying only the monthly minimum, high-interest rates often add years to payment plans.
-The average indebted household can speak to this, as their debt is over $15,000, according to NerdWallet.
+Too many people aren’t sure how to pay off credit card debt.
+It can also be some of the toughest to pay down.
+When paying only the monthly minimum, high interest rates often add years to payment plans.

 Student loan debt